Alaveri/Alaveri/README.md

 ### Contact

-If you are interested in learning or or wish to contribute code, artwork or other materials, please email us at:
+If you are interested in learning or or wish to contribute code, artwork or other materials, please email us at dev.alaveri.org.

-[dev.alaveri.org]: mailto:dev@alaveri.org

 Thank for your interest!